Traits That Don't Automatically Make You Boring

 You're not automatically boring if you like your routine and take a while to warm up to new things

 Some people value novelty and spontaneity.
 It comes easily to them to go on a road trip at the drop of a hat.
 But not everyone is like that.
 Other people are wired in a way where they're not necessarily against new things, but they need some advance warning and time to prepare and get used to the idea.
 They have a routine and a comfort zone.
-They get miffed if someone springs something on them and they feel pressured to say yes right then and there.
+They get miffed if a friend springs something on them and they feel pressured to say yes right then and there.

 Really spontaneous people can find that mindset boring and stifling, but someone isn't wall-to-wall dull just because they aren't instantly up for anything.
 It's not fair to reduce them down like that.
 It may just be their personality, or there may be other factors, like anxiety, in the mix.

 None of this is to say someone who struggles to try new things may not want to become more flexible and open to different experiences.
 But like I keep saying, they can still be fun regardless of all that.

 You're not automatically boring if you're quieter and like to hang back in group conversations